 Razor Honing Service

 Since most of my razors are now made from my Timahagane steel, honing with Japanese Natural Stones (Jnats) seemed like a logical next step.
-Over the past several months I have had the pleasure of learning about sharpening razors with Jnats, from two of the foremost experts in the trade.
+Over the past few years I have had the pleasure of learning about sharpening razors with Jnats, from two of the foremost experts in the trade.
 These stones can be truly amazing.
 The concepts and results are very different from using a synthetic stone progression.

 One interesting aspect is how each stone and tomo (slurry stone) combination is unique.
 You can’t just go out and buy a Jnat expecting to get great results.
 It takes time and experimentation to get the most out of each stone.
 I suppose that is part of what makes them fascinating.
 There is no “cookie cutter” formula when using Jnats for honing razors.
 Minor variations in the stones and tomos will make one stone/tomo combination more suitable for a particular steel and hardness.
 While a different combination may work, the results will not be the same.

 All of this recent learning and discovery has brought the joy back in honing razors.
 Except for research, most of my honing has been to get the job done, and out the door to the customer.
 It has been just part of the job.
 Now, honing is interesting, relaxing, even therapeutic.
 Honing is a wonderful way to add variety during a day in the shop.

 To be clear, I’m not suggesting Jnats are better than other ways of honing a razor.
 They are just different.
 The results are different.
 Instead of a very brightly polished bevel, the Jnats leave what is known as a kasumi finish.
 The appearance is slightly cloudy, or hazy.
 Under the microscope, it does not look as smooth or regular as the results from other stones.
 But, with the right stone/tomo combination, the shave can be incredible.
 I have had my very best shaves ever from razors honed on Jnats.